 The C-32 is more fuel efficient and has improved capabilities over its predecessor, the C-137 Stratoliner.
 It can travel twice the distance on the same amount of fuel, and operate on shorter runways down to 5,000 feet (1,524 meters) in length.
 Its 92,000-pound (41,731 kilogram) fuel capacity allows the aircraft to travel 5,500 nautical miles unrefueled.

 Heading the safety equipment list is the traffic collision avoidance system and enhanced ground proximity warning system that gives advance warning of possible air and ground threats.
 Weather systems are enhanced with a predictive wind shear warning system.
 Other items include the future air navigation system with global positioning and flight management system/electronic flight instrument system.

 Inside the C-32, communications are paramount.
 The vice president, heads of state and other decision-makers can conduct business anywhere around the world using improved telephones, satellites, television monitors, facsimiles and copy machines.
 The C-32 has state-of-the-art avionics equipment.

 The C-32 is a military version of the Boeing 757-200 extended range aircraft, selected along with the C-37A to replace the aging fleet of C-137 aircraft.
-Active-duty aircrews from the 1st Airlift Squadron, 89th Airlift Wing at Joint Base Andrews, Md., fly the aircraft.
+Active-duty aircrews from the 1st Airlift Squadron, 89th Airlift Wing at Joint Base Andrews, Maryland, fly the aircraft.

 Primary Function: High-priority personnel transport